trygve-lie/ttl-mem-cache/README.md

 ```

 Triggering `.entries()` will check the expire on the items.
 If an item is older than
-the max age set on it, the item will be removed from the cache and it will not be
+the time to live set on it, the item will be removed from the cache and it will not be
 included in the returned value of this methid unless `stale` is set to `true` on the
 constructor.
 Then the expired item will be included before its removed from the cache.

 This method take the following arguments:

  * mutator - A function for mutating the items returned.
 Optional.

-Triggering `.entries()` will check the expire on all the items.
-If an item is older
-than the max age set on it, the item will be removed from the cache and it will not
-be part of the returned Array.

 The mutator attribute can be used to change the structure of the returned items.
 It
 takes a function which will be called with an Object with the `key` and `value`.
 This